Heroku Ruby Support

 Rake task defined, and don’t have a public/assets/manifest-*.json

 file.
-This will compile all assets and put them in your public directory.
-If the rake detection or the asset compilation task fails, the deploy will fail as well.
-For more information refer to Rails Asset Pipeline on Heroku.
+This task compiles all assets and puts them in your public directory.
+If the rake detection or the asset compilation task fails, the deploy fails as well.
+For more information, refer to Rails Asset Pipeline on Heroku.

-gem, a warning will be raised.
-This gem replaces the need for the plugins, and ensures that Rails 4 is optimally configured for executing on Heroku.
+gem, a warning is raised.
+This gem replaces the need for the plugins and ensures that Rails 4 is optimally configured for executing on Heroku.

 Activation